-Opening

-day was on

-the 15th of

-October, a

-beautiful day,

-26 degrees

-and a nice 10

-to 15kn breeze

-from the South

-West.
-First

-things first, the

-the welcome

-to country was

-celebrated by the shire president, Paula Cristoffanini and then it was up to our new Commodore, Mal Buzza, to welcome the thirty guests to this remarkable part of Augusta in West Bay.
-The sun was beating down on all beside the shade sails, a happy ceremony was had.
+Opening day was on the 15th of October, a beautiful day.
+26 degrees and a nice 10 to 15kn breeze from the South celebrated by the shire president, Paula Cristoffanini and then it was up to our new Commodore, Mal Buzza, to welcome the thirty guests to this remarkable part of Augusta in West Bay.
+The sun was beating down on all